Permanent impairment payments under the MRCA

 Back to topWhat is the time limit for making a choice to convert periodic payments to a lump sum?

-You will have six months from the date the offer was made to you to notify the claims assessor of your choice to convert any periodic payment into a lump sum.
-This time limit can be extended if it is considered there are special circumstances for doing so.
+You will have six months from the date the offer was made to you to convert any periodic payment into a lump sum.
+DVA can extend this time limit if there are special circumstances.

 Until a choice is made, periodic payments will continue to be made on a fortnightly basis.
-These will be subtracted from the lump sum if conversion to a lump sum is chosen.
+These will be subtracted from the lump sum if you chose to take one later.

-If a choice is not made within the allowable time period, periodic payments will continue fortnightly and you will no longer have the option to convert the entitlement to a lump sum.
+If a choice is not made within the six month period, the periodic payments will continue and you will no longer have the option to convert payments into a lump sum.

 Back to topDo I need to seek financial and/or legal advice?

-It is not mandatory for you to seek financial and/or legal advice before choosing to convert a periodic payment to a lump sum amount.
-However, we strongly recommend that you seek financial and legal advice from suitably qualified people if you do not have experience in managing the amount of money being offered to you, particularly where a substantial change in your lifestyle is also involved.
+It is not mandatory for you to seek financial and/or legal advice before choosing to convert a periodic PI payment into a lump sum amount.
+However, we strongly recommend you seek advice from suitably qualified people.
+This is important if you do not have experience in managing the amount of money being offered to you, particularly where there is also a large change in your lifestyle.

-- the effect of the benefits being offered on eligibility for income support payments like Centrelink pensions or the VEA service pension; and
+- the effect of the benefits being offered on eligibility for income support payments like Centrelink pensions or Service Pension

 Your own commitments, existing assets and lifestyle, including the impact the impairment may have on your lifestyle, are critical to planning for the future and you should begin to think these through before you consult an adviser.

-If you are awarded PI compensation at or above 50 impairment points, reimbursement is available from DVA for payments for advice from a suitably qualified financial adviser and lawyer.
-The payment is intended to enable you to obtain advice on which payment option best suits your individual circumstances, i.e. an ongoing periodic payment of a lump sum amount.
-The cost of advice about previous investments or advice on management of investments cannot be reimbursed.
-In addition, legal advice is not intended to cover other legal matters such as family court disputes.
+If you are awarded PI compensation on the basis of 50 or more impairment points, you can be reimbursed for advice from a suitably qualified financial adviser and lawyer.
+The payment is to help you get advice on which payment option best suits your individual circumstances, i.e. ongoing periodic payment or lump sum.
+The cost of financial advice about previous investments or management of investments cannot be reimbursed.
+Legal advice is not intended to cover other legal matters such as family court disputes.

-You can get a second opinion if you are not happy with the initial advice you receive, but a limit applies to the amount of financial and legal assistance you may receive for financial and legal advice relating to any one payment choice, see Compensation payment rates for MRCA for the current maximum amount.
-Any amount over this limit cannot be reimbursed.
+You can get a second opinion if you are not happy with the initial advice you receive about your payment choice, up to the set limits.
+See Compensation payment rates for MRCA for the current maximum amount.
+Any amounts over this limit cannot be reimbursed.

 Back to topHow do I find a qualified financial advisor and practising lawyer?

 DVA does not recommend or endorse any particular financial adviser or lawyer.
 Who you choose to advise you is an entirely personal matter.
-However, to be eligible for assistance with the cost of the financial and legal advice, the financial adviser and lawyer must be suitably qualified.
-This requirement is intended to ensure that accurate and professional advice is given to you.
+However, to be eligible for help with the cost of advice, the financial adviser and lawyer must be suitably qualified.
+This is to ensure that accurate and professional advice is given to you.

 A financial adviser employed by an organisation that holds an Australian Financial Services (AFS) licence is accepted as a suitably qualified person.
 The Australian Securities and Investment Commission (ASIC) MoneySmart website has a register of financial advisors who hold an AFS licence.
-You can contact ASIC be telephone 1300 300 630 or visit www.moneysmart.gov.au
+You can contact ASIC by telephone 1300 300 630 or visit the MoneySmart website.

 The Centrelink Financial Information Service (FIS) is a free, confidential service that provides education and information on financial issues to all Australians.
 A FIS officer may help you to understand how compensation impacts your circumstances.
-More information can be found at www.servicesaustralia.gov.au/fis or over the phone on 132 300 and say ‘Financial Information Service’ when prompted.
+More information can be found on the Services Australia website or over the phone on 132 300 and say ‘Financial Information Service’ when prompted.

-A practising lawyer means a person who is admitted to the legal profession by a Federal Court or Supreme Court of a state or territory and holds a practising certificate entitling the person to practise that profession.
-To find a lawyer in your area, please refer to the Australian Lawyers Directory https://www.australianlawyersdirectory.com.au/
+A practising lawyer means a person who is admitted to the legal profession by a Federal Court or Supreme Court of a state or territory and holds a practising certificate.
+To find a lawyer in your area, please refer to the Australian Lawyers Directory.

 The only MRCA payment affected by your choice is the bereavement payment made to a wholly dependent partner or an eligible young person on your death.
 The bereavement payment is equal to twelve times the weekly rate of PI periodic payments a member was receiving or entitled to receive.
 Lump sum PI payments do not attract a bereavement payment as they were paid out before death.